Evgenavis

-Evgenavis (named after the Russian paleontologist Evgeny Kurochkin) is a genus of pygostylian dinosaurs that lived from the Barremian to the Aptian.
-The type specimen ZIN PH 1/154 is an isolated tarsometatarsus found in the Ilek Formation (Shestakovo locality), Western Siberia.
-Evgenavis may have been the only confuciusornithiform known outside the Jehol Biota, although there is also the possibility that it could have been a different type of avialan, such as an enantiornithean or a relative of Vorona.
-A cladogram within a 2019 study involving a wide range of theropods included Evgenavis as a longipterygid.
+Evgenavis (named after the Russian paleontologist Evgeny Kurochkin) is a genus of pygostylian avialan that lived from the Barremian to the Aptian.
+The type specimen, ZIN PH 1/154, is an isolated tarsometatarsus found in the Ilek Formation (Shestakovo locality), Western Siberia.
+Evgenavis is anatomically similar to members of the Confuciusornithiformes, which would make it the only member of this clade known outside the Jehol Biota.
+However, a phylogenetic analysis instead resolved it as a member of the Enantiornithes.
+A cladogram within a 2019 study involving a wide range of theropods included Evgenavis as the sister taxon to Longirostravis, generally regarded as a member of the family Longipterygidae.